-As of August 18, 2020, there were 29 minors identified by ORR as MPP cases.
-Out of the 29 minors, one minor was approved for release on August 20, 2020 and three minors were released between August 18, 2020 and August 21, 2020.
-Currently, there are seven minors who are engaged in the family reunification process, but it is not complete.
-The remaining minors are Category 4, with 14 of these minors placed in Long Term Foster Care (LTFC).
-The Juvenile Coordinator did not identify any cases from the reporting period where an MPP removal order was a sole basis for minor's non-release.
+As of November 12, 2020, there were 42 minors in ORR custody that were identified as MPP cases.
+Currently, there are 24 minors who are engaged in the family reunification process, but it is not complete.
+The remaining minors are Category 4, with 15 of these minors placed in Long Term Foster Care (LTFC).
+The Juvenile Coordinator did not identify any cases from the reporting period where an MPP removal order was a sole basis for a minor's non-release.